Ford E-Series: Body

 During its production, the body style of the fourth-generation E-Series underwent minor revisions in 1997 and 2003, with a major revision in 2008.

-In line with the F-Series, the Econoline/E-Series was sold in 150, 250, and 350 series, denoting ½, ¾, and 1-ton chassis (the Club Wagon was not designated by chassis size).
+In line with the F-Series, the Econoline/E-Series was sold in 150, 250, and 350 series, denoting 1/2-, 3/4-, and 1-ton chassis (the Club Wagon was not designated by chassis size).

-The body was available in two lengths, with the extended-length version exclusive to the 250 (3/4-ton) and 350-series (1-ton) chassis for both cargo and passenger vans.
-The cargo van was sold as a two-passenger vehicle, with the passenger van sold in various configurations, including 5, 8, 9, 12, and 15 passengers.
+The body was available in two lengths, with the extended-length version exclusive to the 250 (3/4-ton) and 350-series (1-ton) chassis for both cargo and passenger vans (until 2009, when an extended-length E-150 cargo van became available).
+The cargo van was sold as a two-passenger vehicle, with the passenger van was sold in various configurations, accommodating up to 12 passengers on regular-length models or 15 passengers on extended-length models.

 Trim

 During its production, the fourth-generation model line underwent several name changes.
 As with the previous generation, the Econoline was sold as both a cargo van and as a passenger van (Econoline Wagon) with the Ford Club Wagon sold only as a passenger van.
 For 1992 the luxury-oriented Chateau trim line of the Club Wagon, dormant since 1989, made a return, slotted above the XLT trim.
 For 1992, the Club Wagon Chateau was awarded Truck of the Year by Motor Trend.
 For 2001, the Chateau was dropped, replaced by the E-150 Traveler; due to low sales, it was dropped after a single model year.